JuliaLang/julia/README.md

     git clone git://github.com/JuliaLang/julia.git

 By default you will be building the latest unstable version of Julia.
-However, most users should use the most recent stable version of Julia.
+However, most users should use most recent stable version of Julia.
 You can get this version by changing to the Julia directory and running: